 Perhaps, if Nokia had been a bit more humble and “moved along with the tide”, they’d still be in the mobile phone market.
 Despite several revisions, Symbian was always designed with primarily device vendors in mind and then mobile operators.
 What the users and developers wanted was always an afterthought, and this was its biggest failure.

-Adding more insult to injury was Google’s Android mobile OS, which was cross-platform and gave other manufacturers an OS to work with which had no boundaries.
+Adding more insult to injury was Google’s Android mobile OS, which was cross-platform and gave other manufacturers an OS to work with that had no boundaries.
 This armed them to go up against the iPhone and Nokia turned a blind eye to it.